 Above the Log Flume ride and opposite the home plate plaque, a red stadium seat is pinned to the wall, marking the precise landing spot of Harmon Killebrew’s 520-foot homerun hit – the longest in Met Stadium history.

-Minnesota Experience’s Becoming Big League explores a flurry of stories that helped put Minnesota on the sports map during one of the most important years in local athletics history: 1960.
-The documentary premieres on Monday, October 14 at 9 pm on TPT2.
+Watch Becoming Big League, a documentary exploring a flurry of stories that helped put Minnesota on the sports map during one of the most important years in local athletics history: 1960.

 Quiet and always classy, Harmon Killebrew’s down-to-earth style was an understated as his athletic prowess was mighty.
 As Minnesota’s first baseball hall-of-famer, he put the state o n the sports map.
 Discover more in “Harmon Killebrew hit 573 home runs.
 And he liked to wash dishes.”